AbhilashKotha/portfolio/README.md

 - Vercel for deployment
 - GitHub for version management and automatic deployment
 - Visual Studio Code for development and coding
-- Figma for visual designs
+- Figma for visual designs and prototypes

 ## How do you customize this website for your own portfolio?